Consumer access to cannabis-related products is increasing as states ease restrictions on medical and recreational cannabis.

 While testing requirements vary from state to state, common analyses include:

-As with many consumer food products, heavy metals, pesticides and microbial contamination is a concern.
+As with many consumer food products, heavy metals, pesticides, and microbial contamination is also a concern.

 Heavy metals are quantified routinely by acid digestion and ICP-MS while microbial bioburden can be performed by plating methods or through the more sensitive PCR targeted assays.

-Pesticide residue analysis is performed through QuEChERS (“Quick, Easy, Cheap, Effective, Rugged and Safe”) extraction followed by LC-MS/MS to quantify the amount of pesticides present in the sample of interest.
+Pesticide residue analysis is performed through QuEChERS (“Quick, Easy, Cheap, Effective, Rugged and Safe”) extraction followed by LC-MS/MS to quantify the number of pesticides present in the sample of interest.